Liselotte of the Palatinate (1966 film)

 Liselotte of the Palatinate (Liselotte von der Pfalz) is a 1966 West German historical comedy film directed by Kurt Hoffmann and starring Heidelinde Weis, Harald Leipnitz and Karin Hübner.
-It portrays the marriage of the German princess Liselotte of the Palatinate to Philippe I, Duc d'Orléans the brother of Louis XIV and her adventures at the French court.
+It portrays the marriage of the German princess Liselotte of the Palatinate to Philippe I, Duc d'Orléans, the brother of Louis XIV, and her adventures at the French court.

 An earlier film about her life starring Renate Müller was released in 1935.

+Production

 It was shot at the Spandau Studios in West Berlin, Charlottenburg Palace and on location in Munich and Czechoslovakia.
 The film's sets were designed by the art director Otto Pischinger.